Dnyaneshwarkedar1999/Bank-Management-System-GUI-/README.md

 # Bank-Management-System-GUI-
-A Mini Project made using Python ,Tkinter for GUI with MySql Database Connectivity.
+A Mini Project using Technologies like Python ,Tkinter for GUI with MySql Database Connectivity.

 What You Need to Run The Code